louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 ### Behavior, motivational interviewing, eating disorders, and obesity management technologies: an Obesity Medicine Association (OMA) clinical practice statement (CPS) 2022 [^ab7513e8].
 Obesity Pillars (2022).
 High credibility.

-Sleep-related eating disorder (SRED)—diagnosis and management: Patients with SRED may not score differently than night-eating syndrome (NES) on sleep questionnaires and thus diagnosis is mainly a clinical one; the treatment of SRED is dependent on the cause, with drug-induced sleep-related eating disorder best managed by stopping or altering the offending drug (e.g., benzodiazepines, psychotropic medications including clozapine, risperidone, quetiapine, mirtazapine, and zolpidem); patients with SRED should avoid drugs that may worsen the condition; nonpharmacologic measures include stress management and “sleep hygiene,” such as allowing sufficient sleep time and removing dangerous items or moving hazards (i.e., furniture) from likely paths to the kitchen to avoid falling; drug treatment includes selective serotonin reuptake inhibitors, topiramate, and (perhaps paradoxically) clonazepam.
+Sleep-related eating disorder (SRED) — diagnosis and management: Patients with SRED may not score differently than night-eating syndrome (NES) on sleep questionnaires and thus diagnosis is mainly a clinical one; the treatment of SRED is dependent on the cause, with drug-induced sleep-related eating disorder best managed by stopping or altering the offending drug (e.g., benzodiazepines, psychotropic medications including clozapine, risperidone, quetiapine, mirtazapine, and zolpidem); patients with SRED should avoid drugs that may worsen the condition; nonpharmacologic measures include stress management and "sleep hygiene," such as allowing sufficient sleep time and removing dangerous items or moving hazards (i.e., furniture) from likely paths to the kitchen to avoid falling; drug treatment includes selective serotonin reuptake inhibitors, topiramate, and (perhaps paradoxically) clonazepam.

 ---